Pazardzhik Province

-Pazardzhik Province (Област Пазарджик Oblast Pazardzhik, former name Pazardzhik okrug) is a province in Southern Bulgaria, named after its administrative and industrial centre - the city of Pazardzhik.
+Pazardzhik Province (Област Пазарджик Oblast Pazardzhik, former name Pazardzhik okrug) is a province in Southern Bulgaria, named after its administrative and industrial centre: the city of Pazardzhik.
 The territory is 4,456.9 km2 that is divided into 12 municipalities with a total population of 275,548 inhabitants, as of February 2011.

 History

 The territory of the Pazardzhik Province has been inhabited since very early times.
 There are more than 50 discovered Stone Age and Bronze Age settlements.
 The earliest civilization to inhabit the region were the Thracians.
 The remains of the Thracian town Besapara are located in the hills near the provincial capital Pazardzhik.
 The Panagyurishte Treasure unearthed near the northern town of the same name is known as one of the finest examples of Thracian art.
 The 6.164 kg of 23-karat gold treasure which consists of nine vessels has been dated back to the 4th and 3rd century BC.
 In the 1st century BC the region became a Roman province and remained in the Byzantine Empire after the fall of Rome.

 Most of the region became part of the Bulgarian Empire in the beginning of the 9th century and remained in Bulgarian hands until the fall of the First Empire.
 With the rise of the Second Bulgarian Empire the region once again became part of the country until it was overran by the Ottomans in the late 14th century.
 Some of medieval fortresses are Tsepina near the village of Dorkovo and Krasen in the vicinities of Bata.

 The April Uprising of 1876 against the Ottoman rule was widely supported within the region and the town of Panagyurishte became the center of the uprising.
 The Bulgarian population also rebelled to the south where the Ottoman atrocities culminated in the Batak massacre.
 The massacre included 8,000 people killed and one of the deadliest massacres in Bulgarian history.
 According to the Treaty of Berlin after the Liberation of Bulgaria in 1878 the region was included in the autonomous region Eastern Rumelia.
 It included the okolias Pazardzhik, Peshtera, Ihtiman, Koprivshtitsa and Panagyurishte.
-The department was later incooporated into the new Principality of Bulgaria on 6 September 1885.
+The department was later incorporated into the new Principality of Bulgaria on 6 September 1885.

 The first reported Red Army troops in the region were in Pazardzhik on 23 September 1944, where the Soviet command was headed by Dimitry Gorunkov.
 Territorial changes were made, as Sarnitsa was transferred from Devinska okolia to Pazardzhik okolia in 1949.
 A concentration camp was established with the name Camp C. Demonstrations were held in 1989 with more than 5,000 people alone in the administrative capital.

 Sarnitsa Municipality became the newest municipality in the province, as well as in Bulgaria on 1 January 2015.